Use your Brand Strategy as your Compass During Extraordinary Times

 Because it is not only relevant to the current situation, but also successfully delivers their core values and positioning as a reliable consumer technology product in the eyes of their target consumers.

 One thing to keep in mind is that Apple didn’t build this brand identity over night, it took them 44 years of continuously delivering their core values and believes to their audience to reach this positioning the market.
+This is the result of having a solid brand strategy.

 In its core, brand strategy is having a plan to manage your brand reputation, manoeuvring from the existing perceptions that people have about your brand (your Brand Image), to the most ideal state (your Brand Identity).